 Peer Mentoring: a catalyst for personal growth

 The FunKey Maths Peer Mentoring programme trains Year 5 students (age 9-10) to work with children in Year 2 (age 6-7) who have started to struggle in maths.
-The highly structured programme helps the younger children build their confidence and develop their maths skills.
-The programme started in Hereford but is now spreading across the UK.
+The highly structured programme helps the younger children build their confidence and develop their maths skills and is a catalyst for personal growth for all participants.
+The programme started in Hereford but is spreading across the UK.
 It now operates in London, Birmingham, Bristol, Kent, Ipswich, Huddersfield and South Wales.
 Thanks to support from Nesta’s Maths Mission hundreds of children are benefiting from the programme every year.
 Teachers talk enthusiastically about the positive impact it has on the Year 2s.
 They show far more confidence and volunteer answers in class, They get better marks and develop the language for talking about maths.

-But teachers also talk with passion about the impact on the Year 5 Mentors.
+But teachers also talk with passion about the impact on the Year 5 Mentors and what the programme does for their personal growth.
 And for good reason.
 Every time we return to a school for the follow-up training, we hear about children who have overcome significant barriers by working as mentors.

 One teacher from Port Talbot described one of her Year 5 mentors as a boy who, before mentoring, sometimes found it difficult to relate to others in his class.
 She was visibly moved by the change she’d seen in him.
 She said of the programme: